 If you click on one of my recommended item links and then place an order through Amazon, I receive a small commission on that sale, at no extra expense to you.

 Baked Garlic and Caper Salmon

-For the best oven baked salmon with a tender texture, cover the salmon as it bakes.
+For the best oven baked salmon with a tender texture, cover the salmon loosely as it bakes.
 The results of this cooking method will remind you of a fine dining experience!

 Side dishes that would pair well: Grilled Asparagus, Caesar Salad, Herb Roasted Potatoes, Lemony Herb Couscous, Sugar Snap Peas, Lemon Green Beans, Rice Pilaf, Honey Balsamic Glazed Brussels Sprouts, or a Mediterranean Chickpea Salad.

 Wines that would pair well with the salmon are Pinot Noir, an oak-aged Chardonnay, Viognier, White Rioja, White Burgundy, or a White Pinot Noir.